CHYMANNI

 III.
 The Way of the Windtail

-Their primary martial doctrine, the Way of the Windtail, is a living philosophy built on three principles:
+Their primary martial doctrine, the Way of the Windtail, is a living philosophy shaped by Myrr’Kael itself.
+It rests upon three principles:

 Flow — Movement is life.
 Stillness is only a pause between forms.